The Fox (What Does the Fox Say?): Reception and responses

 In Norway, homeland of Ylvis, "The Fox" became the duo's first entry on the VG-lista and eventually topped the chart for four consecutive weeks from 20 September to 17 October 2013.
 In the U.S., "The Fox" debuted on 12 September 2013 on the Billboard Hot 100 at number 29, and at number 3 on the Streaming Songs chart.
 It later reached the top spot on the Streaming Songs chart for the weeks ending 19 October and 2 November.
 The song in the following week also broke into the Hot Digital Songs top 10 at number 8 with 108,000 downloads during the week and debuted on the On-Demand Songs chart, when it sat in the top 10 of Hot 100 for the third week.
-The song had sold 1,367,000 copies in the US as of June 2014.
+The song had sold 1,367,000 copies in the US as of June 2014, and was the best-selling single of the year.

 The music video's viral success and catchiness has also drawn comparison to that of PSY's "Gangnam Style".
 It took only 35 days to hit 100 million views, compared to 51 days by "Gangnam Style" to reach the mark.
 In the annual year-end lists of "Top 10 Everything" compiled by Time magazine, "The Fox" was ranked number two on the "Top 10 Viral Videos" of 2013 for being "one of the catchiest songs of the year", only after "Gentleman", PSY's follow-up to "Gangnam Style".

 Ylvis were surprised by the international success of the song, intending only to target their Norwegian audience.
 Vegard described the success of the song as "definitely very shocking", while Bård said he was "quite surprised" and that it was "supposed to entertain a few Norwegians for three minutes — and that's all".
 Three months after the release of "The Fox", he further commented that "[their] lives will forever be defined as before and after the song now".
 The duo were signed on by Warner Music: Vegard has stated that the "record deal was landed way before 'Fox' — in the spring sometime".